 - What happens when exceptional circumstances occur, and the content project needs to be fast-tracked

-SEO Input – once the topic is approved, the brief is passed on to the search engine marketing expert.
-At this stage, the right keywords are assigned to the topic and the structural elements of the content are decided.
+Once the topic is approved, the brief is passed on to the search engine marketing expert.
+At this stage, the right keywords are assigned to the topic, and the structural elements of the content are decided.
 In case the request is sent by the SEO expert, then this step is taken care of.

 Benefits of using Content Marketing Workflows

 Content management workflows are useful in increasing the output of the content creation process and improving the quality of content.
 A well-planned content workflow eliminates repetitive tasks and minimizes the time teams spend on organizing and tracking work.
 Some of the key advantages of using content management workflows are:

 Content workflows are relatively complex compared to other business workflows.
 Different types of content require different workflows with additional workflow elements.
 Different types of content workflows require different content marketing strategies as well.
 Using content workflow software helps the teams organize, configure, and visualize these elements with a no-code, drag-and-drop interface.
 Workflow software is highly adaptable and flexible according to changes in the process of scaling as the team grows.

 Workflow software automates repetitive processes in the content workflow.
 Complex content workflows entail back-and-forth communication between various stages of content creation, regular status updates, document creation, high-volume tasks, and notifications.
 Content management workflow automates all these tasks so that the team can focus on more important tasks like planning, writing, editing, and publishing content.